gaesu-96/lane_detect/README.md

+Your description is generally clear, but there are a few grammatical adjustments that could enhance readability and flow.
+Here’s a revised version:

+Project Overview

-This project is built on ROS2 and Gazebo, I made by two categories.
-One is utilizing a computer vision algorithm instead of deep learning.
+This project is built on ROS2 and Gazebo and is divided into two categories.
+One category utilizes a computer vision algorithm instead of deep learning.

 It detects lanes using the Hough Transform and controls the vehicle using a PID controller.

-Another is utilizing deep learning, segmentation.
+The other category employs deep learning techniques for segmentation.

 While not yet perfect, the system successfully demonstrates lane detection and straight-line driving capabilities.